laomms/libpeconv/README.md

     Private Function set_sections_access(ByVal mapped As IntPtr, ByRef implant_dll As IntPtr, ByVal implant_size As UInteger) As Boolean
         Dim oldProtect As UInteger = 0
         ' protect PE header
-        If Not VirtualProtect(DirectCast(mapped, Object), &H1000, PAGE_READONLY, oldProtect) Then
+        If Not VirtualProtect(mapped, &H1000, PAGE_READONLY, oldProtect) Then
             Return False
         End If
         'protect sections: